wtc4863/checkers-app/docs/DesignDoc.md

 querying the underlying model to see if it said players turn.
 If it is, the client will receive a JSON response saying so.

+When a player tries to make a move, the **__PostValidateMoveRoute__** will check to see if the attempted move is valid.
+If the move is determined to be valid, the user can then choose to undo their move, if they would like.
+The **__PostBackupMoveRoute__** then takes the most recent move back, and the player can decide to make another move.

 When a valid move has been made, the player unlocks the option to submit their turn and let their opponent take theirs.
 Our **_PostSubmitTurnRoute_** handles this task.
 The client sends an AJAX request to the server to asking to complete the